nikhilsquarrootz/keenwebsite/docs/mentor-advisory-proposal.md

 ## Why We're Reaching Out to You

-Your experience in **[SPECIFIC DOMAIN - e.g., Agentic AI / MLOps / Computer Vision / etc.]** aligns with our mission to deliver production-relevant education.
-We've reviewed your work in **[SPECIFIC CONTEXT - e.g., your contributions to X, your role at Y, your content on Z]** and believe your perspective would be valuable to our students and curriculum.
+Your experience in **AI/ML** aligns with our mission to deliver production-relevant education.
+We've reviewed your work in **AI/ML** and believe your perspective would be valuable to our students and curriculum.

 We're not looking for course creators or full-time instructors.
 We're looking for practitioners who are actively working in the field and can bring real-world authenticity to our programs.